Shopping Cart

 Also, from Brian E. in S.F., CA Yelp review, buried at bottom of page within "Currently not recommended" link:

 "Amenities severely degraded since early 2017.
 Reviews before this point are not indicative of what to expect..."
-[More precisely, since 11-1-16, day one of clothing-optional ban, which started other dominoes falling- Ed.]
+[More precisely, since 11-1-16, day one of the clothing-optional ban that started the other dominoes falling- Ed.]

 A review posted on Google January 2018, a year after initial sea change: